Marriage and civil partnership discrimination at work

 If you’ve been employed for less than two years, you can only bring the discrimination claim because an unfair dismissal claim requires a minimum of two years’ continuous employment before you can make one.

 Another advantage of discrimination claims is that damages are not “capped” – in other words, they have no upper limit.
-If you can prove the discrimination and your losses, the tribunal will not arbitrarily limit your losses as it would for unfair dismissal (where the limit is pegged at the lower of a year’s gross salary or just under £94K – from April 2022).
+If you can prove the discrimination and your losses, the tribunal will not arbitrarily limit your losses as it would for unfair dismissal (where the limit is pegged at the lower of a year’s gross salary or £115,115 – from April 2024).

 In some instances, however, you might be able to claim for both discrimination and unfair dismissal: but you would need strong evidence and a good lawyer to advise you before making any such decision – see below.